jomjol/AI-on-the-edge-device-docs/docs/initial-setup.md

 In contrast to the reference images, here there are more ROIs possible.
 You can switch between them with the drop down box (2).
 If you need additional ROIs or delete them you can do this with the control at (2).

-**Attention:** The order of the ROIs defines, how the indiviual digits are combined to the total number.
+**Attention:** The order of the ROIs defines, how the individual digits are combined to the total number.
 The first ROI is the digit with the highest order, then the second and so on.
 You can control the order in the selector tab and change it with the buttons "move Next" or "move Previous".

 As for the reference images you can change position, size and name of the ROI in the text fields or define them via drag and drop through the mouse button.

-In most cases the digits are ordered in a aequidistant order and have the same size, you can synchronize them with the control in (4).
+In most cases the digits are ordered in a equidistantly and have the same size, you can synchronize them with the control in (4).

 Don' t forget to save the settings with "Save" and do not reboot at this stage.